*Prices include airfare, lodging, ground transportation, meals, activity fees, and more.

 Day 2: Dublin

-After arriving in Dublin, a former Viking settlement at the mouth of the River Liffey, you’ll meet your ACIS Tour Manager.
+Today, we arrive in Dublin, a former Viking settlement at the mouth of the River Liffey.
 Then begin to explore Ireland’s capital, a vibrant cultural center with a rich literary history, as evidenced by former residents ranging from Oscar Wilde and James Joyce to Samuel Beckett and George Bernard Shaw.

 Day 3: Dublin